Rules of the Eurovision Song Contest: Voting

 Various voting systems have been used in the history of the contest to determine the placing of the competing songs.
-The current system has been in place since 2023, which works on the basis of positional voting.
-Each country awards two sets of points: one set is based on the votes of each professional jury appointed by each participating broadcaster, consisting of five music professionals from that country; and a second set is based on the views of the general public in the competing countries conducted through telephone and SMS voting or via voting conducted through the official Eurovision app.
+The current system has been in place since 2026, which works on the basis of positional voting.
+Each country awards two sets of points: one set is based on the votes of each professional jury appointed by each participating broadcaster, consisting of seven music professionals from that country; and a second set is based on the views of the general public in the competing countries conducted through telephone and SMS voting or via voting conducted through the official Eurovision app.
 Each set of points consists of 1–8, 10, and 12 points to the jury and public's 10 favourite songs, with the most preferred song receiving 12 points.
-In the semi-finals, each country awards one set of points based on the votes cast by that country's viewing public, while in the final, each country awards two sets of points, with one set awarded each by the viewers and the professional jury.
-Since 2023, viewers in non-participating countries are also able to vote during the contest, with those viewers able to cast votes via an online platform, which are then aggregated and awarded as one set of points from an "extra country" for the overall public vote.
+Since 2023, viewers in non-participating countries are also able to vote via an online platform, with the votes aggregated and awarded as one set of points, known as "Rest of the World" and equivalent to one participating country.
 National juries and the public in each country are not allowed to vote for their own country, a rule first introduced in 1957.